AdobeDocs/advertising.es-ES/help/dsp/campaign-management/ads/ad-about.md

 <!-- The bulk upload feature requires you to either a) upload DoubleClick and Flashtalking tag sheets or b) download a template, input your tags into the template, and then re-upload the template. -->
 <!-- need a list of all supported third-party ad servers; see file in future-tbd folder -->

-Una vez configurados los anuncios, adjunte cada anuncio a una ubicación, que incluya los parámetros de segmentación (como ubicación geográfica, audiencia, dispositivo y segmentación de inventario) que controlan el modo en que se ofrece la campaña.
-Puede adjuntar un solo anuncio a una o varias ubicaciones.
+Una vez configurados los anuncios, vincule cada anuncio a una o más ubicaciones, que incluyen los parámetros de segmentación (como ubicación geográfica, audiencia, dispositivo y segmentación de inventario) que controlan el rendimiento de la campaña.
+Debe adjuntar un anuncio a una ubicación para comenzar a ejecutarlo.

 ## Tipos de publicidad disponibles {#ad-types}